 General Motors Holden becomes naming rights sponsors of Robertson’s outfit.
 Driving the Holden HT Monaro, the team is named “Monaro Precision Driving Team”.

 Holden Commodore launches.
-Team begins driving the VB Commodore and is renamed “Holden Precision Driving Team”.
-Team will go onto drive every model of Commodore released between 1978-1999
+The team begins driving the VB Commodore and is renamed “Holden Precision Driving Team”.
+The team will go onto drive every model of Commodore released between 1978-1999.

 VT Commodore SS becomes the last Commodore driven by the team.

-Hyundai becomes naming rights sponsor.
-Driving a front wheel drive Hyundai Sonata the team is named “Hyundai Precision Driving Team”.
+Hyundai becomes the naming rights sponsor.
+Driving a front wheel drive Hyundai Sonata the adopts the named “Hyundai Precision Driving Team”.

 General Motors Holden returns as naming rights sponsor.
 Driving VY Holden SS utes the team is named “Holden Stormriders,” to align with marketing for the Holden Storm ute.